Binance Market Update (2022-07-11)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include BTCST, RAD, and BURGER, up by 39%, 24%, and 21%, respectively.
+Market outperformers include ELF, PERP, and RAD, up by 23%, 18%, and 16%, respectively.

 Top stories of the day: